NikolayFrantsev/jshint2.vim/README.md

 * Linting whole file or selected lines without saving to disk.
 * Finding configuration files inside linting file path or upper in directories.
+* Setting lint flags from command line with autocompletion.
 * Optionally opening list of linting errors with useful shortcuts.
-* Setting lint flags from command line with autocompletion.
-* Autovalidation files after reading or saving.
+* Optionally validating files after reading or saving.
+* Working on Linux, Windows and OS X.

 ## Installation